hibernick/RasPreenFM2/README.md

 - display is flipped 180° (for contrast reason of the used DFROBOT SKU_DFR0550 5" display (colors looks better upside down))

+- clicking an encoderbutton in the performance-screen opens a volumes-screen to adjust the volumes of all 4 timbres

+- midi ctrl 7 adjusts the volume of the timbre

+- an 'X' is shown in the upper left corner when the audio is clipping

 known Bugz:
 - sometimes it ignores a note, no idea what it could be, will take probably long to figure out, till then